-Missing since 8/15/05
+Andrew Lathrop Missing since 8/15/05 |

 The pair took a 20-hour train ride from Tokyo, where they were based, and ferried over to Hakodate, the northern Japan seaport of about 300,000 people.
 After taking a taxi to the Hakodate Kenkou Center, they grabbed a few hours sleep, then spent most of the day touring Hakodate.

 The following day, Monday, Aug.
 15, the friends decided to split up because Andy wanted to hike in a national park that was an hour away by train.
-They planned to meet later that afternoon to catch the Hakodate ferry to the mainland and then the train back to Tokyo.
+They planned to meet later that afternoon to catch the Hakodate ferry to the mainland and take the train back to Tokyo.

 The day started off as planned.